In an increasingly competitive job market, transparency about your salary offers helps boost your chances of attracting (and retaining) top talent.

 Results show compensation remains the #1 driver in career opportunities across the board.
 57.4% of respondents picked “salary/perks/benefits” when asked what could be improved in their current job for a better employee experience.

-It’s crucial to demonstrate an engaging employee experience to capture your ideal candidates.
-And the key to that good employee experience is providing an attractive salary.
+It’s crucial to show an engaging employee experience to capture your ideal candidates.
+Also, it is the key to that good employee experience is providing an attractive salary.

 Be sure to conduct regular salary benchmarking by evaluating your company’s pay standards.
 And, check how competitive salaries are in the market.